phcaguiar/terraform-azure-storageaccount/README.md

-# Terraform AKS Module
+# Terraform Azure Storage Account

-This module creates an AKS cluster following the best practices defined by the SRE/Cloud team at Stone CO.
+This module creates an tratitional storage account, storage account to host a static website, storage container and storage share.

 ## Requirements